The Private Wealth & Private Client Review: Gibraltar

 - providing consultancy services to non-Gibraltar companies or receiving employment income from companies outside Gibraltar, as long as those services or employment are physically carried out exclusively outside of Gibraltar; and

-The profile of Category 2 residents has changed considerably over the last 25 years.
-Category 2 certificate holders now tend to become longer-term residents contributing to, and engaging socially, economically and often philanthropically, with Gibraltar.
+The profile of Category 2 residents has changed considerably over the past 25 years.
+Category 2 certificate holders now tend to become longer-term residents contributing to, and engaging socially, economically and often philanthropically with, Gibraltar.
 This has meant real estate of increasing quality has become more readily available locally, with a marked improvement in the entertainment, restaurant and cultural scene.
-The policy direction is to encourage further residence by such entrepreneurs and high net worth individuals and to underpin this drive with increased investment in Gibraltar's infrastructure.
+The policy direction is to encourage further residence by such entrepreneurs and high-net-worth individuals and to underpin this drive with increased investment in Gibraltar's infrastructure.

 Entrepreneurs and individuals with specialist skills